How to Market Your House for Sale in 2023

 According to NAR, 53% of buyers used the information gained at an open house to make a buying decision.

-A broker’s open is sometimes more lucrative than a traditional open house because it can lead to more private showings and serious offers.
+NAR data shows 86% of recent buyers found their real estate agent to be a very or somewhat useful information source.
+So, it’s no surprise a broker’s open is sometimes more lucrative than a traditional open house because it can lead to more private showings and serious offers.

 Engage an agent months in advance